11 Best Holiday Resorts in the UK

 Then, grab a bite at one of the premium eateries that range from upscale options like Emerald Restaurant to more casual spots like The Keepers.
 The Orangery boasts beautiful countryside views, as well as bistro-inspired dishes.
 If you're hoping to feel extra English, don't miss Afternoon tea.

-More than just a spa, The Retreat's goal is to enhance each guest's wellbeing in a multitude of ways.
+More than just a spa, The holiday resort's goal is to enhance each guest's wellbeing in a multitude of ways.
 Whether you're hoping to relax sore muscles, calm your mind, or rejuvenate your skin, you can find a treatment designed just for you.
 Take a dip in the 16-meter indoor pool, luxuriate in the thermal suite, or work out in the fitness area.

 Address: Matfen, Northumberland, England